Every five years the American public gets a newly tweaked directive on what we're supposed to be eating.

 And every five years the American public largely ignores it.

-Centers for Disease Control and Prevention, only about 14 percent of adults are even coming close.
+For example, the 2005 Dietary Guidelines for Americans recommend we eat 2 1/2 cups of vegetables and 2 cups of fruit a day.
+But according to the Centers for Disease Control and Prevention, only about 14 percent of adults are even coming close.

 Special interest groups, however, watch the guidelines closely and are speaking out.
 Just last week, nearly 50 speakers from industry and the science and health communities went to Washington to provide oral comments on the proposed guidelines for 2010, which will be released at the end of the year.